-Treat your honey to a big banana split on Valentine’s Day at the old-timey soda fountain and candy shop in the heart of Hyde Park.
+Treat everyone to a big banana split on at the old-timey soda fountain and candy shop in the heart of Hyde Park.
 A super-creamy chocolate milkshake should do the trick as well.
 Besides ice cream treats, the longtime purveyor of all things sweet also stocks a large array of handcrafted chocolates and assorted candies.
 Gift boxes are available.

 Idaho Candy Company

 Visit idahospud.com for a list of retailers and online shopping.
 You can also visit the candy company’s retail shop at 412 S. 8th St. in Downtown Boise.